About the Youth Employment and Training Programme (YETP)

 Training and experience weigh equally in YETP.
 With a view to enhancing trainees' experience and vocational skills, the training may take different forms such as training in progressive stages or more intensive at early stages; training followed by practices; or job rotation through which trainees may perform different duties.

-Is employer required to let trainee attend off-the-job vocational training courses?
-Does trainee need prior approval from the Programme Office for the courses?
+Is employer required to let trainee attend off-the-job vocational training courses/examinations?
+Does trainee need prior approval from the Programme Office for the courses/examinations?

-If a trainee wishes to enrol on any off-the-job vocational training course and apply for the subsidy, the course to be taken must be related to the on-the-job training being engaged.
-Trainee must submit application to the Programme Office at least two weeks prior to the commencement of the course.
-Employer must also allow trainee to attend off-the-job vocational training course which is approved by the Programme Office.
+If a trainee wishes to enroll in any off-the-job vocational training courses/examinations and apply for reimbursement, the courses/examinations to be taken must be related to the on-the-job training being engaged.
+Trainee must submit application to the Programme Office at least two weeks prior to the commencement of the course/examination.
+Employer must also allow trainee to attend off-the-job vocational training course/examination which is approved in principle by the Programme Office.

 Information for Employers : Application Procedure and Trainee Selection